Studying abroad is incredibly exciting, but we understand you may feel a little nervous about leaving home.

 Download our pre-arrival guide, packed full of useful information - from what to do once you have confirmed your place, to what to expect on your first day.

-For students starting in January, term starts on Monday 8th January 2018.
+If you are joining us in September, term starts on Monday 10th September 2018.
 Please arrive on time to start your induction at 10.00 am at the International Study Centre.

 You can also visit Education UK, which is the British Council’s official website for international students.
 The website aims to: